iogf/isnuts/README.md

 The isnuts lib permits you to inject python code as inline commentaries for being executed later once the underlying application receives **--isnuts** argument.

-It permits to test the application behavior in a flexible way and less prolix than writing tests in the standard approach.
+It permit to test the application behavior in a flexible way and less prolix than writing tests in the standard approach.

 ### Basic code